-The Division of the Vice President and General Counsel comprises three offices under the leadership of Acting General Counsel, Cynthia Carr: the Office of General Counsel, the Office of Enterprise Risk Management, and the Office of Federal Relations.
+The Division of the Vice President and General Counsel comprises three offices under the leadership of General Counsel, Alexander E. Dreier: the Office of General Counsel, the Office of Enterprise Risk Management, and the Office of Federal Relations.

 The Office of General Counsel (OGC) provides legal counsel, representation, and oversight of work on the wide range of legal matters affecting Yale University and its component organizations.
 OGC's staff of professional attorneys advise administrators and faculty on legal and regulatory questions related to Yale’s activities, including transactional matters, dispute resolution, and policy formulation.
 They also represent the interests of the University in administrative and judicial proceedings.

 The Office of Federal Relations (OFR) coordinates the University’s federal relations efforts.
 OFR monitors developments in federal legislative and administrative policies and advocates for policies and programs benefiting higher education and research and further the University’s mission.
 OFR follows a broad range of issues including student financial aid, funding for research, and legislation and regulation affecting intellectual property, immigration and visas, and tax rules affecting charitable organizations, as well as many other topics.